-An input tax credit cannot be claimed unless the hirer is holding a tax invoice.
+23. An input tax credit cannot be claimed unless the hirer is holding a tax invoice.
 The hire purchase agreement does not constitute a tax invoice.
-He is entitled to an input tax credit equal to 1/26th of the consideration for the supply of goods under through HP financing (i.e. vehicle).
+He is entitled to an input tax credit equal to 6/106th of the consideration for the supply of goods under HP financing.